toitlang/action-discord-transcript/README.md

 ### Inputs

-- `discord-credentials`: The credentials to authenticate against the Discord API.
+- `discord-token`: The authentication token of the Discord bot.
-   These are used as '.env' file, and have the same structure as the tutorial bot.
 - `guild-id`: The guild ID.
 You can find this by right-clicking on the server icon and selecting "Copy ID".
 - `transcript-directory`: The directory where the transcripts are/will be saved.

 If an existing directory is specified, then the action will only fetch threads that have been modified or don't exist yet.

 ## Example